DavidWells/davidwells.io-v1/content/blog/2020-06-12-netlify-year-two.md

 Also, soft skills.
 Soft skills are a crucial part in keeping teams cohesive.

-Contrary to popular belief, soft skills are not acquired by drinking copious amounts of soft serve ice cream.
+Contrary to popular belief, soft skills are not acquired by drinking copious amounts of soft-serve ice cream.
 Instead, it's about empathizing with your compatriots & taking the time to deepen relationships & trust.

 ---